chonibe/coa-service/docs/COMMIT_LOGS.md

 - All invoice sections display correctly with new customer information
 - Line items display actual product names and aggregate correctly
 - Account balance now reflects actual payout earnings from the ledger system
+- Payout amounts and credit amounts now show the same values

 ### 📌 Deployment Notes
 - No schema changes required.
 Deployed to Vercel production.
 - Invoice generation now uses updated structure for all payouts.
-- Balance calculations now use the unified collector ledger system for consistency.
+- Balance calculations now use the unified collector ledger system for consistency across all components.

 ## Commit: Vendor Dashboard UX & USD Analytics Refresh (2025-12-11)